OpenTelemetry Logs—Data Model, Collector & Examples

 OpenTelemetry also provides processors for processing logs.
 Processors are used at various stages of a pipeline.
 Generally, a processor pre-processes data before it is exported (e.g. modify attributes or sample) or helps ensure that data makes it through a pipeline successfully (e.g. batch/retry).

-Processors are also helpful when you have multiple receivers for logs and you want to parse/transforms logs collected from all the receivers.
+Processors are also helpful when you have multiple receivers for logs and you want to parse/transform logs collected from all the receivers.
 Some well-known log processors are:

 Searching and Filtering with the Query Builder

 Your key step in any investigation during an escalation is to find the right logs.
 Instead of manually searching through tons of logs, you can use a query builder to filter logs based on any field in the OpenTelemetry log data model.
-We recently made some improvements to the query builder to make it more, you can read more about it here.
+We have recently overhauled the Query Builder.
+You can read more in our Query Builder v5 announcement.

 Real-Time Analysis with Live Tail